civicrm/civicrm-cxn-rpc/README.md

 ------------

 Civi\Cxn\Rpc implements an RPC mechanism based on X.509 and JSON.
-Generally, it is based on an asymmetric business relationship between two
+Generally, it is based on an asymmetric business relationship between three
-groups:
+parties:

  * "Sites" are online properties owned by end-user organizations.
 They represent an organization's canonical data-store.
 There are many sites.
-   In the tests and comments, we will refer to an example site called "SaveTheWhales.org".
+   In the tests and comments, we will refer to an example site called `SaveTheWhales.org`.
  * "Applications" are online properties with value-added services.
 They supplement the sites.
 There are only a few applications, and they must certified to go live.
-In the tests and comments, we will refer to an example service called "AddressCleanup.com".
+In the tests and comments, we will refer to an example service called `AddressCleanup.com`.
+ * An arbiter ("Directory Service" and "Certificate Authority") which publishes and certifies a list of available applications.
+In the comments, we will refer to a service called `cxn.civicrm.org`.

+There is no pre-existing trust between sites and applications, and no data-exchange can be established until a site opts-in by registering with an application.
+The arbiter facilitates registration (by advertising and certifying the application's public-key) and revocation (by revoking the application's public-key) but cannot participate in any other data-exchanges.

 Protocol v0.2
 -------------

 There are three substantive messages which may be exchanged:

- * [AppMetasMessage](src/Message/AppMetasMessage.php) (cxn.civicrm.org => SaveTheWhales.org)
+ * [AppMetasMessage](src/Message/AppMetasMessage.php) (`cxn.civicrm.org` => `SaveTheWhales.org`)
-   * Use case: A CiviCRM site connects to cxn.civicrm.org and requests a list of available applications.
+   * Use case: A CiviCRM site connects to `cxn.civicrm.org` and requests a list of available applications.
    * Payload: The list of applications includes the title, description, registration URL, and X.509 certificate for each.
-   * Crypto: The payload and ttl are signed by cxn.civicrm.org (RSA, 2048-bit key) and transferred in plaintext.
+   * Crypto: The payload and ttl are signed by `cxn.civicrm.org` (RSA, 2048-bit key) and transferred in plaintext.
- * [RegistrationMessage](src/Message/RegistrationMessage.php) (SaveTheWhales.org => AddressCleanup.com)
+ * [RegistrationMessage](src/Message/RegistrationMessage.php) (`SaveTheWhales.org` => `AddressCleanup.com`)
    * Use case: A CiviCRM site registers with an application.
    * Payload: The registration includes a unique identifer for the connection, a shared secret, and a callback URL.
 (More discussion below.)
    * Crypto: A temporary secret is generated and encrypted with the application's public key (RSA-2048).
 The payload is encrypted (AES-CBC), dated (ttl), and signed (HMAC-SHA256) using the secret.
 (See also: [AesHelper](src/AesHelper.php), StdMessage)
    * Note: The registration *request* uses RegistrationMessage, but the *acknowledgement* uses StdMessage.
- * [StdMessage](src/Message/StdMessage.php) (AddressCleanup.com => SaveTheWhales.org)
+ * [StdMessage](src/Message/StdMessage.php) (`AddressCleanup.com` => `SaveTheWhales.org`)
    * Use case: Any other secure message exchange between site and application.
    * Use case (typical): An application sends an API call to a site.
 The site returns a response.
    * Payload (typical): An entity+action+params tuple (as in Civi APIv3).
    * Crypto: The shared-secret is used to generate an AES encryption key and HMAC signing key.
 The payload and ttl are encrypted with AES-CBC (256-bit), and the ciphertext is signed with HMAC-SHA256.
-(See also: [AesHelper](src/AesHelper.php))
+(See also: [AesHelper](src/AesHelper.php)) The same scheme is used for requests and responses.
+      * For *requests*, the application's latest cert is transmitted and validated to ensure that the application is still trusted by the arbiter.

 Additionally, there are two non-substantive message types.
 They should *not* be used for major activity but may assist in advisory error-reports: